srodriguez2742/Loan_Loss_Predictions/README.md

 ## Future Work

 For future work, it would be relevant to analyze how this model performed throughout COVID as it is a prime example of an unexpected shock that would test any risk model.

 Additionally, to be able to create an even more complex neural network would likely increase our NN models score, but I digress.

-Other considerations would be including additional economic indicators or consumer sentiment/outlook numbers as well as, investigate the potential pricing of the underlying loans to the extent that they are sold to investors on the secondary market.
+Other considerations would be including additional economic indicators or consumer sentiment/outlook numbers.

+Investigate the potential pricing of the underlying loans to the extent that they are sold to investors on the secondary market.

 Lastly, it would be interesting to have a model that considers active loans and probability of default for those loans in order to better prepare future windfall to Lending Club and its investors.